less-hub/less-Pokemulator/README.md

 ## Playing
 ---
 You can move your charcter with `i, j, k, l`.
+You can talk with NPCs just by facing them.

 ## Known bugs
 ---